tokenized/tokenized-sdk-example-react/README.md

 provides the user’s Tokenized profile data to your app’s UI code.
 Create one TokenizedApi object globally on startup, and pass it as context throughout your app.

+#### Devtools

+The SDK stores state using [Redux](https://redux.js.org).
+Devtools support for the internal store is turned off by default.
+If you’d like to view the SDK’s internal state in development builds, run this code in your browser’s console, and reload:

+    window.localStorage.setItem('tokenized-sdk-devtools-enable', 'true');

+In the Redux devtools browser extension, you should be able to select `Tokenized SDK` from the list of stores.
+To turn devtools support off again,
+run:

+    window.localStorage.removeItem('tokenized-sdk-devtools-enable');

 **Kind**: static class of [<code>@tokenized/sdk-js-private</code>](#module_@tokenized/sdk-js-private)